One of the most important concepts we've discussed in the Rotary Swing is the idea of swinging left.

 Get into your normal setup, take a couple of practice downswings to make sure you feel like the club head is traveling over that path, then just swing through, visualizing the club head working over those tees.

 The ball should come out on your target line.
-The divot should work just slightly inside that last tee, or just over it, and you'll get a good, solid strike so you can start hitting the ball from the inside again.
+The divot should work just slightly inside that last tee, or just over it, and you'll get a good, solid ball strike so you can start hitting the ball from the inside again.